35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Where to stay in Antigua

-Just like the restaurants, Antigua has an incredible variety of spectacular boutique hotels, most of them created from old colonial houses that have been refurbished and turned into functional buildings while retaining their colonial feel.
+Just like the restaurants, Antigua has an incredible variety of spectacular boutique hotels, most of which are created from old colonial houses that have been refurbished and transformed into functional buildings while retaining their colonial charm.

 Adra Hostel

 If you are traveling on a budget and love sharing rooms in hostels, Adra hostel is your choice.
-Amazing architecture and design, the rooms are located around a flowery courtyard decorated with colorful chairs and hammocks.
+The rooms are situated around a flowery courtyard, decorated with colorful chairs and hammocks.
 They have an annexed restaurant and bar where I had a delicious breakfast and lunch.
 It’s also a great space to work online.

 Hotel Museo and Spa Casa Santo Domingo

-If you are looking for the ultimate luxury hotel you must stay in the Hotel Museo & Spa Casa Santo Domingo, the ultimate luxury in all of Guatemala.
+If you are seeking the ultimate luxury hotel experience, you must stay at the Hotel Museo & Spa Casa Santo Domingo, the pinnacle of luxury in Guatemala.

 Ojala’ Hotel